Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 5-7 m. sun till half shadow hardy between -16/-20°C

 -sp.
 Kew (picture above right) (Hummel) In the botanical gardens of Kew this bamboo became a giant.
-Previously hosted by Phyll. vivax, Phyll. dulcis and later by Phyll. prominens.
+Previously hosted by Phyll. vivax, later by Phyll. dulcis and also by Phyll. prominens.
 White new shoots.

 Height 6-8 m.+ sun till half shadow hardy between -18/-21°C

 -sp.
 Shanghai 4 Different clone with probably an even better hardiness and very thick culms.
-This species is closely relatet to Ph. dulcis and Shanghai 3
+This species is closely related to Ph. dulcis and Shanghai 3

 Height 6-10 m.+ sun till half shadow hardy between -18/-22°C

--tianmuensis (picture above left) Some canes has a pale yellow sulcus or yellow stripes.
+-tianmuensis (picture above left) Some canes can have a pale yellow sulcus or yellow stripes.
 Related to Ph. praecox.
 Becomes adult very quick.
+Good edible shoots.
 Introduced by Kimmei.

 Height 6-8 m.+ sun till half shadow hardy between -15/-18°C